Promoting fairness and tackling inequality are at the heart of our values as an organisation.

 - foster good relations

-The examples throughout the report are only a selection of the ways in which we work to improve equality and to meet the equality duty.
+The examples in the report are only a selection of the ways in which we work to improve equality and to meet the Equality Duty.
 Our partners also have a duty to report on their work around equality.